alexandre-perrin/local-console/CONTRIBUTING.md

 Our team members will review your PR, and once it is approved and passes continuous integration checks it will be ready to merge.

-Bear in mind that when you contribute a new feature, the maintenance burden is transferred to the wedge-platform team.
+Bear in mind that when you contribute a new feature, the maintenance burden is transferred to the local-console team.
 This means that the benefit of the contribution must be compared against the cost of maintaining the feature.

 > **Warning**
 >